Full-throttle Halloween (or Halloween Balls to the Wall)

 credit: “Vegetarian chili” by Michael Gurski (that’s me!)

 This recipe is a bit of a departure for me.
 I’m an unabashed, unapologetic carnivorous omnivore.
 However, it’s currently Lent, and my wife is a sometimes-practicing Catholic, and with it being Friday, we needed something that didn’t have red meat, at least for her.
-Last week I steamed up some Old Bay with a shrimp seasoning.
+Last week I steamed up some Old Bay with a shrimp seasoning. ((Really, 2lbs of shrimp, and I swear there was more Old Bay than that.
+I like my steamed shrimp and of course crabs really heavily seasoned.))
 But doing seafood regularly can get expensive if I want to prep everything myself, instead of going with processed mystery fish.
 Additionally, we have a lacto-vegetarian friend we want to have over for dinner, so this was a double whammy of an experiment.
 An experiment, I might add, that far exceeded my expectations.

 Continue reading ‘Vegetarian Chili’ »